matiasleize/matiasleize.github.io/_pages/about.md

 My work
 ======

 During my M.S. and the first year of my PhD.
 I studied a family of alternative cosmological theories to the standard cosmological model $\Lambda \rm{CDM}$: the $f(R)$ theories.
-In particular, I studied the Hu-Sawicki and the exponential model in the scope of Active Galactic Nuclei (AGN) fluxes, which are high-redshift data available to test cosmological models.
+In particular, I studied the Hu-Sawicki and the Exponential model in the scope of Active Galactic Nuclei (AGN) fluxes, which are high-redshift data available to test cosmological models.
 You can find this work [here](https://journals.aps.org/prd/abstract/10.1103/PhysRevD.105.103526).

 <img src="/images/paper_1/contornos_HS.png" alt="Contours_HS" width="350"/>
 <img src="/images/paper_1/contornos_modelos.png" alt="Different_Models" width="350"/>